A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks: Introduction

 To tackle the challenges in computation, in the present work we explore the possibility of separating the control and scheduling.
-With the help of dynamic programming, we establish that when the controller works as the scheduler, the optimal feedback gain is independent of packet arrival distributions and realizations and the optimal scheduling command is independent of the system state estimates.
+With the help of dynamic programming, we establish that when the controller works as the scheduler, the optimal feedback gain is independent of packet arrival distributions and realizations; conversely, the optimal scheduling command is independent of the system state estimates.
 Based on these properties, we can simplify the partially observable stochastic game with hybrid states into a complete information stochastic game with countably infinite discrete states.
-This allows us to use Nash Q-learning, where we prove that it provides an $\epsilon$-Nash equilibrium.
+We further approximate this infinite-state average cost game with a finite-state discounted cost game to enable the application of Nash Q-learning.
+We prove that the resulting solution provides an $\epsilon$-equilibrium for the original stochastic game.
 We emphasize that, in contrast to existing co-design works, including \cite{zhang2020stochastic,knorn2017optimal,leong2017event}, where the scheduling variable is \emph{a priori} assumed to be independent of the system state, in the present work we do not impose any assumptions on the structure of the solution.
 Therefore, the current separate design procedure does not sacrifice optimality.

-The contribution of this work is three-fold: (1) we establish a partially observable stochastic game with hybrid states to derive the jointly optimal scheduling and control strategy under a DoS attack in the context of the remote control; (2) we prove that the design of control and scheduling can be separated without sacrificing optimality and show that the game can be reduced to a complete information stochastic game with countably finite discrete states; (3) we show that Nash Q-learning can efficiently solve such problems and guarantee an $\epsilon$-equilibrium.
+The contribution of this work is three-fold: (1) we establish a partially observable stochastic game with hybrid states to derive the jointly optimal scheduling and control strategy under a DoS attack in the context of remote control with random packet dropouts; (2) we prove that the design of control and scheduling can be separated without sacrificing optimality and show that the game can be reduced to a complete information stochastic game with countably infinite discrete states; (3) we show that Nash Q-learning can efficiently solve such problems and guarantee an $\epsilon$-equilibrium.